Add More Users to Your Account, New Mobile Clients Available for Testing + Additional Product Updates0

-Adding additional users to your account is easy—and can be assigned one of two roles: active and read-only.
+Adding additional users to your account is easy—and can be assigned one of three roles: admin, full, and and read-only.

-- Active user: This type of user can create new email tests and tracking codes, as well as export Email Analytics data.
-Each additional active user is $30 per month.
+- Full user: This type of user can create new email tests and tracking codes, as well as export Email Analytics data.

 - Read-only user: This type of user can view view existing tests and tracking code reports, but cannot create new tests, codes, or export data.
 Read-only users are free.

-Account holders can add additional users to their account through the “Account” tab.
+Account holders and admins can add additional users to their account through the “Account” tab.

 Welcome to the Community